You’ve seen it on everything from socks to The Simpsons to cocktail napkins, but how much do you really know about Edvard Munch's The Scream?

 Specifically, London bookies were offering 20/1 odds that the only Scream to be in private hands would be snatched before it hit the auction block at a highly anticipated Sotheby's sale on May 2, 2012.
 Published estimates put the piece's value at $80 million.
 Ultimately, the second pastel Scream sold for $119.9 million, making it, at the time, "the world’s most expensive work of art ever to sell at auction."

 13. We may be scientifically wired to respond to The Scream.

-Studies performed by Harvard neurobiology professor Margaret Livingstone on macaque monkeys show that the brain is more likely to respond to faces that are exaggerated, like The Scream's distended mouth.
-Livingstone offers, "That's why I think a caricature of an emotion works so well.
+Studies made by Harvard neurobiology professor Margaret Livingstone on macaque monkeys show that the primate brain is more likely to respond to faces that are exaggerated, like The Scream's distended mouth.
+Livingstone told The Wall Street Journal, "That's why I think a caricature of an emotion works so well.
 It's what our nerve cells are tuned to."